|Size:||About 1.5 to 4 inches|

 The Golden Tree Frog changes color with changing temperatures.
-They are usually in color ranges between browns and bright yellow and sometimes develop black spots on their backs.
-They have an angular shaped head that narrows down to a pointed nose.
+They are usual color ranges between brown and bright yellow and they sometimes develop black spots on their backs.
+They have an angular-shaped head that narrows down to a pointed nose.
 These frogs have extremely strong hind legs that help them propel themselves to a staggering 7 feet or more.
-Given these legs, the Golden Tree Frogs tend to appear as though they’re gliding from one treetop to another, when they are viewed in their natural habitat.
+Given these legs, the Golden Tree Frogs tend to appear as though they’re gliding from one treetop to another when they are viewed in their natural habitat.

 *Always Wash Your Hands Both Before And After Handling Frogs or their Habitat*

 Knowing your frog and understanding how to cater to its unique needs is important when you get one as a pet.
 They are called a ‘pet’ but frogs are not actually a pet you ‘play with.’
 Rather, they are to be appreciated in the habitat similar to watching a fish tank.